eduardo-w-bandeira/databarn/README.md

-**DataBarn** is a simple in-memory ORM and data carrier for Python.
+**DataBarn** is a simple in-memory ORM and data carrier for Python, featuring a run-time type checker.

 # Dynamic Data Carrier